 What is an RRSP?

-An RRSP is a registered retirement savings plan offered in Canada.
-The investment is tax-deferred, which means you do not pay taxes until you withdraw the contributions.
-When you withdraw the funds during retirement, the funds are subject to income tax.
+An RRSP is a registered retirement savings plan offered in Canada (look here for the best offers).
+The investment is tax-deferred, which means you do not pay taxes until you withdraw the contributions (also, if you have unused contribution room you can take an RRSP loan, as explained here).
+When you withdraw the funds during retirement, the funds are subject to income tax (to learn more, see our earlier ‘Best Way to Withdraw Money From RRSP’ article).
 RRSPs are great investments since you will likely pay less tax at a lower income bracket when you retire.

-When you contribute to your RRSP, you also get a tax deduction for that specific tax year.
+When you contribute to your RRSP, you also get a tax deduction for that specific tax year ( see our withholding tax guide).
 The 60 days after the year ends will help you determine a proper amount for your RRSP contribution.
 If you have a high liability for the tax year, you may want to make sure not to miss the RRSP contribution deadline this tax year.
 There are also a number of different investment options in an RRSP including: